QuantEcon/lecture-python-intro/lectures/business_cycle.md

 plt.show()
 ```

-Greece had a significant drop in GDP growth around 2010-2011, during the peak
+Greece experienced a very large drop in GDP growth around 2010-2011, during the peak
 of the Greek debt crisis.

 Next let's consider Argentina.